danielterwiel/cra/README.md

 # CRA

-Just testing my React skills within a train ride
+Just testing my dusty React skills, and actually use hooks in practice while I'm at it